KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-System-Keyboards.md

 ## How to customize a system keyboard

 A ``SystemKeyboard`` can be customized and styled to great extent.
-For instance, you can pass in custom keyboard layouts to it, and provide it with custom services and observable state to it to modify its behavior.
+For instance, you can pass in custom keyboard layouts to it, and provide it with custom services and state to modify its behavior.

 The `buttonContent` and `buttonView` parameters can be used to customize the content or the entire view of any button.

 The `emojiKeyboard` parameter defines the view that will be used for the ``Keyboard/KeyboardType/emojis`` keyboard type.
-An `EmptyView` is used as the default view, but KeyboardKit Pro unlocks an **EmojiKeyboard** that you can use.
+An `EmptyView` is used as the default view, but KeyboardKit Pro unlocks an **EmojiKeyboard** that will be used by default.

 The `toolbar` parameter defines the view that will be added above the keyboard.
 An ``AutocompleteToolbar`` will be used as the default view.